Supervised contrastive learning for cell stage classification of animal embryos: Materials and methods

 \subsubsection{Data augmentation}

 Data augmentation should introduce sufficient diversity in the versions of the original input without altering the biological meaning of the videos.
-Each augmentation is selected at random in a set of augmentation types, and is applied to all images of a given sequence.
-The set of augmentations includes random change in brightness and contrast, horizontal and vertical flipping, random rotation from 0 to 30 degrees, random translation, random cropping, and cutout\cite{cutout} that occludes a square region, chosen at random, of the input video.
+Each augmentation is selected at random and is applied to all images of a given sequence.
+The set of augmentations includes random change in brightness and contrast, horizontal and vertical flipping, random rotation from 0 to 30 degrees, random translation, random cropping, and cutout\cite{cutout} that occludes a random square region of the input video.